- Fee assured

 Barry Andrews is a Consultant Orthopaedic Surgeon, specialising in knee and trauma surgery.

-He is an expert in sports knee injuries, knee replacement, and in particular partial knee replacement.
+He is an expert in knee pain, knee arthritis, sports knee injuries, knee replacement, and in particular partial knee replacement.
 He recognises the importance of knee preservation surgery.
 He can offer expert treatment for cartilage lesions, meniscal problems, ACL , PCL, and mulitiligament knee injuries, and specialises in osteotomies around the knee.
 He is a specialist complex orthopaedic trauma surgeon which includes periprosthetic fractures around knee replacements.

 His NHS base is at King’s College Hospital London, a teaching hospital and Major Trauma Centre.